Overview

 • To develop and demonstrate and ability to perform critical analysis of scientific journal articles.

-In addition to Boston, the Bioengineering PhD program, with a research area in Systems, Synthetic, and Computational Bioengineering, is offered at the Roux Institute at Northeastern in Portland, Maine.
+In addition to Boston, the Bioengineering PhD program is offered at the Roux Institute at Northeastern in Portland, Maine.

 Research Areas